 There are many ways to achieve both priorities but there’s only one that targets both concurrently.
 And that solution is integrating Robo-advisors as part of their service.

 Millennials, millennials, millennials.
-They’re everywhere now and are mentioned in nearly every single article, research paper, blog, etc. Are they overrated?
+They’re everywhere now and are mentioned in nearly every article, research paper, blog, etc. Are they overrated?
 Definitely not.

-1.42 billion millennials in the world, 62% of them are in Asia – 880 million to be exact.
+1.42 billion millennials globally, 62% of them are in Asia – 880 million to be exact.
 They are the emerging middle class of Asia but due to their lack of assets, millennials often do not qualify for traditional wealth management and services.
 A good example would be the US – there are 92 million millennials but only 30 million are currently investing.
 Despite being the largest generational population, the number of investors are the lowest compared to Gen X and Baby Boomer generations.

-- 60% are keen to learn about how to better manage their cash flows and budget
+- 60% are keen to learn about how to manage their cash flows and budget better

 - 60% feel that they have a good understanding of their investments